-WELCOME TO THE PARAGON CAROUSEL!
+WELCOME TO THE HISTORIC PARAGON CAROUSEL!

 Welcome to a world removed from the hustle and bustle of modern day life.
 A place where incredible artistry and glorious music combine with wholesome family fun.